BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 1. Positive Login Page Test Cases

-1. Valid username and password combination successfully logs the user in.
+1. Valid username and password successfully log the user in.

-2. Testing with the minimum allowed username and password length.
+2. Login using minimum allowed username and password length.

-6. Successful login using a valid email address as the username.
+6. Login using a valid email as the username.

-7. Successful login using a valid phone number as the username.
+7. Login using a valid phone number as the username.

-10. Successful login using social media accounts (if applicable).
+10. Login using social media accounts (if supported).

-12. Testing login after a password reset to ensure the new password works.
+12. Login after password reset using the new password.

 2. Negative Login Page Test Cases